 Traditional wood residential double-hung windows by Pella, Marvin, Jeld-Wen and Andersen have a CFM of 0.23 (18.4 cans of soda) and traditional vinyl residential high-performance double-hung windows by Alside, Simonton and Champion have a 0.15 CFM (12 cans of soda per minute).

 Our exclusive ThermaLast window has a 0.01 CFM which is equivalent to 1/2 a soda can of air per minute and is 3,000% more airtight than the industry standard.

 Design Pressure (DP):

 Staten Islanders are all too familiar with tropical storms and nor’easters, so it’s important to have a high dp structural rating.
 This is the strength of the vinyl.

 “Our windows are made of virgin vinyl.
 When you grab them, they don’t feel like vinyl,” said The Men With Tools Owner John Kolbaska.
 “They’re not flimsy — they don’t feel like a flimsy piece of vinyl like these other cheaper window manufacturers have.
 When you grab it, it almost feels like a piece of metal — it’s solid.”

-A dp-rating of 40 means the window can withstand winds up to 153 miles per hour.
-This is the Soft-Lite Barrington series, which is 63 percent over the industry minimum of 94 mph.
-The Pro has a dp of 50, which is up to 171 mph winds — 82% over the industry minimum — before the frame would bend or snap.
+A dp-rating of 40 means the window can withstand winds up to 153 miles per hour, which is 63 percent over the industry minimum of 94 mph.
+Our window has a dp of 50, which is up to 171 mph winds — 82% over the industry minimum — before the frame would bend or snap.
 In comparison, cheaper window manufacturers have dp ratings in the 20’s and 30’s, which is less than 80 mph.

 Keep these numbers in mind and you won’t be surprised after your replacement windows are installed.